 As the winter season ends and the grass begins to grow, homeowners are going to want to be ready to start cutting come spring season!
 A healthy lawn is a lawn that is well maintained, and cutting the grass is one of the most important lawn care practices to stay on top of.
 Ask yourself this question.
 "Is my lawn mower ready for the season?"
 If not, then give Freesate Mower Repair a call and we'll come to you with a pre-season tune up!
 Not sure if your mower is ready?
 You can find out simply by dusting it off, pulling it out of the shed, and starting it up.
 Any potential issues that may cause you from getting your lawn mowed will become present.
-Here's what to look for when deciding if your mower is ready for the season:

 Before a lawn mower is put into storage, fuel treatment is recommended in order to help fuel stay ripe longer.
 One of the most common reasons lawn mowers will not start after the winter season is because of old or stale fuel.
 When gas becomes stale, fuel evaporation takes place and causes deposits in the carburetor.
 In order to fix this issue, you'll need to drain the old gas our of the tank, flush the tank and carburetor, run some carburetor cleaner through, and fill it back up with fresh gas.
 If you're unsure how to do this, give us a call!
 We'll gladly help!